verge-io/docs/docs/product-guide/menu.md

-Welcome to the Product Guide for VeregOS.
+Welcome to the Product Guide for VergeOS.
 If you cannot find what you are looking for, please use the **search function at the top of the page**.

 You can also find a variety of content located in the [Knowledgebase](/docs/public/kb).